GaryHostt/OIC_SaaS_integration/README.md

 Your (almost) completed integration should look like this.
 Click save and close on the top right.
 ![](screenshots/100/43.png)

-This integration was created in the old mapping, but in order for the integration to be run - you will import it to a new environment.
+This integration was created in the old mapping, but to run the integration - you will import it to a new environment.
 We will now export the integration from this environment and import it to a new one.
 To do this, click the 4 horizontal lines to the far right of the integration and click export.
 This will save a .iar file to your downloads.

 ![](screenshots/100/44.png)